Quick Answer

 Once this is in place, the student can figure out whether they should take a couple of classes or get a certificate or degree.
 Some students use a gradual approach by taking on a few units each semester and creating milestones from there.
 This method is the most productive for individuals who work or have other outside obligations.

 This approach is also best when choosing required classes for a degree.
 Some careers, like esthetician or nursing assistant, don’t normally require a degree to land a job.
 This also applies to most vocational trades.
 However, the best way to gauge this is to look at actual job listings.
+Sites like Indeed and the Bureau of Labor Statistics make it straightforward to review minimum qualifications for specific roles.
 By noting the basic qualification, it won’t be hard to see if getting a degree or certificate is realistic.

 Moving Past Challenges in College